 Unless your doctor tells you otherwise, continue your normal diet.

-pain in chest, arms, back, neck, jaw, or stomach
+- pain in arms, back, neck, or jaw

 Ofatumumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.